South Carolina Man Made Threats to Shoot Up Schools in 5 States: DOJ

-A man is accused of making threats to shoot up schools in five states.
+A man is accused of making threats to shoot up schools.
 Jonathan Trent Patterson, 22, of Belton, South Carolina, even targeted Tri-County Technical College, where he was expelled in 2021, according to documents obtained by WYFF.

 “I want to first let everyone in the Upstate know that we are not aware of any physical harm that occurred as a result of these threats, and the suspect is in custody and thus at this time does not pose a danger to the community,” said U.S. Attorney Corey F. Ellis of the District of South Carolina in a news release.